mhBrice/thesis/article1/article1.md

 \begin{figure}
 \centering
 \includegraphics[width=\textwidth]{article1/figures/fig3_hist.pdf}
-\caption[Frequency distributions of temporal $\beta$ diversity in forests plots by bioclimatic domains]{Frequency distributions of temporal $\beta$ diversity in forests plots by bioclimatic domains.
+\caption[Frequency distributions of temporal $\beta$ diversity in forest plots by bioclimatic domains]{Frequency distributions of temporal $\beta$ diversity in forest plots by bioclimatic domains.
 Forests of different disturbance levels are stacked on top of each other.
 The values written in the panels are the mean temporal $\beta$ diversity values followed by the percentage of losses in parentheses.
 The distribution of $\beta$ diversity values is skewed to the right for higher disturbance levels.}
 \label{fig1.3}
 \end{figure}